Uberi/University-Notes/PHIL145/PHIL145.md

 For example, if we are talking to someone, what we perceive from the lip movements can significantly affect what we hear.
 This is known as the McGurk effect.
 It probably exists to help detect errors in speech recognition and improve communication in noisy places.
 Interestingly, it works even if we are aware of the effect.

 Perceptual biases can also be introduced by explicit, conscious reasoning - **top-down** perceptual biases.

+# 12/3/14

+> Critical thinking is a matter of learning not to trust yourself too much.

+From this overview of biases, we can see that our reasoning is prone to being unreliable at times, however much we try to avoid it.
+When performing critical thinking, we must take these factors into account to reason more reliably.

+### Reasoning about others

+A **stereotype** is a set of properties associated with a certain class of objects. **Social stereotypes** are those sterotypes associated with a certain group of people.

+Stereotypes can lead to unreliable reasoning.
+It is connected to the **prototype theory** of concepts, where membership of an object in a class is defined by how close it is to the "prototypal" member of that class.
+For example, a stool would be considered a member of the class of furniture, because it is quite close to a prototypal piece of furniture, a chair.

+For example, two groups are given almost identical papers to evaluate, where one group has commonly male names on the papers and the other group has commonly female names on the papers, and the group with male names gives consistently higher scores, revealing that gender biases are much deeper than most people would think.